dpellerin/beerboard/README.md

 ## To Do

 - Add periodic auto-refresh
-- Add ability to add a delete taps
+- Add ability to add or delete taps

-## Changes

-4/6/18
-- Can add/edit/delete beers and coming soon beers.
-- Logo resizes automatically
-- Can have empty taps